MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 ### <a name="headline-pinnedfield"></a>pinnedField
 To pin an asset to a specific headline position, set the `pinnedField` string value to either "Headline1", "Headline2", or "Headline3".
 Unless you have a specific requirement for a text asset, don't pin it and let Bing AI optimize the text placement.

+At least one eligible text asset must be available for each headline position, so you cannot pin all of the assets to the same position.
+For example you can have 3 text assets pinned to *Headline1* and 3 text assets pinned to *Headline2*, so long as you have at least one text asset in the responsive search ad's [Headline](#headline) list that is either not pinned, or pinned to *Headline3*.

 When you download an asset that is not pinned, the `pinnedField` attribute is not returned.

 ### <a name="headline-text"></a>text